 Alesis SR16 Electronic Drum Machine

-The SR16 from Alexis is one of the most popular drum machines ever produced—probably at least in part because it’s an incredible value at under $150.
+The SR16 from Alexis is one of the most popular drum machines ever produced—probably at least in part because it’s an incredible value.
 It’s even a value compared to other options in the Alesis line, offering similar features to the SR18 but at right around half the price.

 The SR16 gives you a library of 233 realistic drum sounds.
 You can use any of them dry or with one of the on-board reverb effects.
 It also includes 50 pre-set drum patterns, played by studio drummers rather than programmed for a more natural sound.
 You can also save your own custom patterns with ease using the intuitive interface.

 The array of features on the SR16 is enough to satisfy even professional DJs and recording engineers.
 The editing and programming features are flexible and easy to learn.
 It also offers complete MIDI implementation and has an input for a footswitch or velocity-sensitive pads, for those who like to get more hands-on with their rhythm.
 If you’re looking for the best cheap drum machine that’s all-purpose, the SR16 is a solid bet.

 This one’s a bit on the high side of the price range if you’re on a tight budget, but it still comes in at a great price and will give you a wider range of professional-level features.
 If the number of sounds and features is your main priority, this model is your clear winner.

 The 700 sounds included on the XR20 (see full specs) are completely unique to this drum machine model.
 They were developed by the recording engineers over at the Chronic Music production company with a mind toward realism and versatility.
 You also get full on-board reverb, compression, and EQ options to further customize your sound.